AURA — Proposed Open European Origin-Proof Standard Initiative

 What is AURA?

-AURA is an open, neutral and interoperable origin standard that defines how to declare and verify the origin of digital assets audio, video, image, text, datasets and AI-generated outputs in a cryptographically verifiable and institution compatible way.
+AURA is a proposed open, neutral and interoperable origin-proof standard initiative that defines how to declare and verify technical origin signals for digital assets including audio, video, image, text, datasets and AI-generated outputs in a cryptographically verifiable and institution-compatible way.

 AURA provides a sovereign origin layer that enables: